bkargaw/forget_not/docs/README.md

 # Future Directions for the Project

+### errors
+  Objective: give the user better errors when specific action they take fails (i.e. avoid  alert dialogs). note: this dialog should be user friendly in order to better user experience.

 ### Add contacts and allow assignment of task

  Objective: people can add others to their contacts and assign tasks to each other, the person does not